Market Analysts see Pure Storage Inc. [PSTG] gaining to $40. Time to buy?

-The results of the trading session contributed to over 6079826 shares changing hands.
-Over the past one week, the price volatility of Pure Storage Inc. stands at 5.10% while the volatility over the past one month is 5.12%.

-The market cap for PSTG stock reached $9.81 billion, with 287.46 million shares outstanding and 272.32 million shares in the current float.
-Compared to the average trading volume of 3.75M shares, PSTG reached a trading volume of 6079826 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 3.82M shares, PSTG reached a trading volume of 5122377 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Pure Storage Inc. [PSTG]?